Space Plasma Physics research programme

 Viking

-Exploring the Earth’s magnetosphere 1986-1987 by means of our wave instrument (and of course other instruments as well).
+Exploring the Earth’s magnetosphere 1986-1987 by means of our wave instrument (and, of course, other instruments as well).

 We also add numerous sounding rockets during the sixties, seventies, and eighties.